-Let’s talk homelessness, this time with kids.
-Um…wait, what?
+Let’s talk homelessness, this time with our next generation.

 1. Be aware that your actions speak before you do.